 The Company enters into agreements with customers, partners, lenders, consultants, lessors, contractors, sales representatives and parties to certain transactions in the ordinary course of the Company's business.
 These agreements may require the Company to indemnify the other party against third party claims alleging that its product infringes a patent or copyright.
 Certain of these agreements require the Company to indemnify the other party against losses arising from: a breach of representations or covenants, claims relating to property damage, personal injury or acts or omissions of the Company, its employees, agents or representatives.
 The Company has also agreed to indemnify the directors and certain of the officers and employees in accordance with the by-laws of the Company.
 These indemnification provisions will vary based upon the nature and terms of the agreements.
 In many cases, these indemnification provisions do not contain limits on the Company's liability, and the occurrence of contingent events that will trigger payment under these indemnities is difficult to predict.
 As a result, the Company cannot estimate its potential liability under these indemnities.
-The Company believes that the likelihood of conditions arising that would trigger these indemnities is remote and, historically, the Company has not made any significant payment under such indemnification provisions.
+The Company believes that the likelihood of conditions arising that would trigger these indemnities is remote and, historically, the Company had not made any significant payment under such indemnification provisions.
 Accordingly, the Company has not recorded any liabilities relating to these agreements.
 In certain cases, the Company has recourse against third parties with respect to the aforesaid indemnities, and the Company believes it maintains adequate levels of insurance coverage to protect the Company with respect to potential claims arising from such agreements.

-8. Stock Incentive Plan
+7. Stock Option Plan

 The Company's stock-based compensation program is designed to attract and retain employees while also aligning employees' interests with the interests of its stockholders.
-Stock options have been granted to employees under the stockholder-approved 2007 Key Person Stock Option Plan ("2007 Plan") and stock options and restricted stock have been granted to employees under the stockholder-approved 2014 Stock Incentive Plan ("2014 Plan").
+Stock options have been granted to employees under the stockholder-approved 2007 Key Person Stock Option Plan ("2007 Plan") or the stockholder-approved 2014 Stock Incentive Plan ("2014 Plan").
 Stockholder approval of the 2014 Plan became effective in September 2014.
 The 2014 Plan originally provided that the aggregate number of shares of common stock that may be issued pursuant to awards granted under the 2014 Plan may not exceed 450,000 shares (the "Share Reserve"), however in October 2015, the stockholders approved a 1,500,000 increase to the Share Reserve.
 In addition, the Share Reserve automatically increases on January 1st of each year, for a period of not more than 10 years, beginning on January 1st of the year following the year in which the 2014 Plan became effective and ending on (and including) January 1, 2024, in an amount equal to 4% of the total number of shares of common stock outstanding on December 31st of the preceding calendar year.
 The Company's Board of Directors may act prior to January 1st of a given year to provide that there will be no January 1st increase in the Share Reserve for such year or that the increase in the Share Reserve for such year will be a lesser number of shares of common stock than would otherwise occur.
-On January 1, 2020, the Share Reserve increased by 261,249 shares due to the automatic 4% increase.
-The Share Reserve is currently 2,783,616 shares as of September 30, 2020.
+On January 1, 2015, the Share Reserve increased by 188,640 shares due to the automatic 4% increase.
+On January 1, 2016, the Share Reserve increased by 204,943 shares due to the automatic 4% increase.
+The Share Reserve is currently 2,783,616 shares as of March 31, 2020.